2020MEAI/PresRecST/README.md

-# STHNet
+# PresRecST
-This repository is the project of STHNet.
+This repository is the project of PresRecST.

 ### Overview